 Due to contradictory dietary advice and the conventional misconception of health, people increasingly welcome guidance when breaking a fast.

-If people believe in losing weight by eating six meals a day and therefore steadily eat highly processed food-like products due to lack of time, fasting breaks becomes more complicated.
+If people believe in losing weight by eating six meals a day and therefore steadily eat highly processed food-like products due to lack of time, breaking a fast becomes more complicated.

 Hence, it can require individual planning to start eating again to achieve physical comfort, long-term health, and weight loss goals.

 Side Effects of Breaking a Fast